HL7/FHIR-ONC-Meds/pages/_includes/guidance.md

 **Quick Start:**

+Below is an overview of the required search and read operations for this use case.
+See the [Conformance requirements](capstatements.html) for a complete list of supported RESTful operations and search parameters for this IG.

 **1\.** Get "all medications" for a patient by querying MedicationStatement using the `patient` search parameter.
 This query is identical to that defined in the [US Core implementation Guide](todo.html).
 See that IG for further details.

 Example: [Get All Medications](todo.html)